ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Related Work

-The most significant gap in active learning research is the use of LLMs, such as GPT-4, which, to our knowledge, has not been explored previously.
-However, the use of these models allows us to address additional gaps in the research:
+\textbf{Research Gap:} The most significant gap in AL research is the use of LLMs, such as GPT-4, to improve AL with BERT-like transformer models, which, to our knowledge, has not been explored previously.

-While \citet{dor2020ActiveLearningForBERT} and \citet{Griesshaber2020FinetuningBERTforLow} assess the performance of active learning with BERT in low-resource scenarios, their datasets are still considerably larger than those in few-shot scenarios.
-BERT models tend to achieve very good results even with limited data, which presents a major challenge in active learning with current models, as it only excels when provided with sufficient data (cold start problem).
-When combining BERT-like models with efficient few-shot learning methods, such as SetFit or ADAPET \citep{tam2021ImprovingandSimplifying}, it stands to reason that there might be little or no improvement through active learning.
-This work aims to overcome this challenge by proposing an active learning strategy that mitigates the cold start problem, enabling improvements also in few-shot scenarios.